internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

   * downloaded [Etcher](https://www.balena.io/etcher/) (100Mb)
   * Run Etcher (its supposed to be able to use the zip, though for this test we used the .img from expanding hte zip), selecting a fresh 16GB SD card as the destination
 * On Windows or Linux, I'm not sure the appropriate steps instead of Etcher.
-* Inserted into Raspbian 3, and powered up with Kbd and HDMI and Mouse inserted.
+* Inserted into Raspbian 3 or 4, and powered up with Kbd and HDMI and Mouse inserted.
 * If at all possible insert Ethernet, otherwise it will work over WiFi with some extra steps.
 * Powered up
 * It prompted me for some getting started things,